 Show Your Anxiety Who’s Boss by Joel Minden provides strategies drawn from cognitive behavioural therapy (CBT) to help manage anxiety.
-CBT is an evidence-based treatment, so while the strategies won’t necessarily for everyone, they are legit, unlike many of the other self-help books floating around.
+CBT is an evidence-based treatment, so while the strategies won’t necessarily work for everyone, they are legit, unlike many of the other self-help books floating around.

 The approach is broken down into three major steps: predictions, not anxious fictions; take action, demand satisfaction; and accept and redirect.
 The book is divided into three sections based on these steps.

 The book starts off with information about some of the important elements of anxiety.
 The author explains that anxiety involves overestimating the degree of threat and underlying our ability to cope.
 Two key problematic responses to this are avoidance and emotion-focused coping (things that ease the anxiety temporarily but actually end up feeding into it).

 While you may be familiar with the term cognitive distortions, for the most part, it’s not used in this book.
 Instead, the author uses the term anxious fictions to describe distorted predictions about the future.
 The three key anxious fictions identified are probability overestimation, catastrophizing, and inadequate coping.

 The author points out that anxiety is a problem of over-control, and he offered an interesting explanation.
 While anxiety can feel totally out of control, it’s associated with a low ability to tolerate uncertainty, as well as attempts to mentally get control over things that are totally out of our control.

 The second section of the book focuses on pushing through avoidance and engaging in meaningful activities to live a satisfying life.
 The book uses the mantra “do it anyway.”
 The author acknowledges, as he does a number of times throughout the book, that actually doing this isn’t going to be easy.